© Eric Merrell

 "Value and composition do the work and color gets the credit."
 (Anonymous)

 In seeking to position value and composition as more important than color in a painting, this anonymous quote sounds good but in reality is a disservice, and through its bumper-sticker witticism serves to confuse people.
 By implying that color isn’t terribly significant, that it's main purpose is surface decoration, we are lead to believe that as long as the value of a color is accurate, the hue can be relatively close and be o.k.
 But this oversimplification is a misunderstanding.
-Of the two, color is most important, since value, relative lightness or darkness, is a quality of color.
+Value - the relative lightness or darkness of color - is an intrinsic part of color.
+Value is part of the picture - but Color is the bigger, fuller picture.

 Color communicates lightness and darkness, but also quality of light, mood, atmosphere, emotion, spacial qualities, season, time of day, temperature, surface quality, and more.
 Color can encapsulate everything in each related spot.
 Color is the whole package, but value can only convey light or dark.
 Color is poetry.